The Receiving Loop

 2. Split

-3. Explode
+3. Probe

 4. Hit

-5. Move
+5. Move + Look

 1. Look

 Imagine it’s championship point in a tournament you really care about.
 Your opponent has an easy forehand, and you have to defend.
-You’re going to be hyper focused on your opponent, eyes primed for any sign or signal of where the ball is going to go, so that you can somehow return it and stay in the point.
+You’re going to be focused on your opponent, eyes primed for any sign or signal of where the ball might go, so that you can somehow return it and stay in the point.
 That level of attention, that level of visual focus on what your opponent is doing, is what you need to produce when receiving every ball, not just balls on important points.

 Track your opponent’s hitting rhythm and attempt to predict their contact point.
 Ideally, you should be able to see the moment of impact and very quickly read the ball’s trajectory out of the strings.